Skip to main content

 Resource Scope (Query)

-An optional DrafttQL query that narrows which resources this policy evaluates.
+An optional query that narrows which resources this policy evaluates.
 Without a query, the policy runs against all resources of its type.

 Creating a Custom Policy